 The Race 2020 and The Civility Project

-The Race 2020, originally developed and created by Sojourn Theatre is an interactive live-streamed performance that combines spectacle and collaborative conversation to interrogate the state of our democracy.
+The Race 2020, originally developed and created by Sojourn Theatre, is an interactive live-streamed performance that combines spectacle and collaborative conversation explore communication and leadership.
+We ask questions like: “What makes a good leader?”, “How do we stay connected?”, “Who are the leaders we need right now?”, and “What is the current state of our democracy?”
 The production blends performance, call and response, question and answer, dance and karaoke into a participatory, highly choreographed and at times improvised exploration.

 Read the playbill here for a full list of creative team members and reflections on our hybrid online and in-person process.

 You can also: 1) Listen to an interview about mine and Taylor Wood’s creative process below; and 2) Watch mine and Todd Schenk’s recent “ICAT Playdate” at Virginia Tech to learn about what The Civility Project is up to in 2021-22.